 >>> Learn more about Lotus Smock – Wholesale Smocked Clothing Factory, High Quality Hand Smocked Dresses HERE.

-To help you make the best choice for your baby or your boutique, we’ve rounded up the most frequently asked questions about sleepsuits and rompers.
-Check out the quick answers below!
+To help you make the best choice for your baby or your boutique, we’ve rounded up the most frequently asked questions about the difference between sleepsuit and romper.
+Check out the straightforward answers below!

 Q1: Can a baby sleep in a romper at night?